The Behavioural & Longitudinal Outcomes on youth development to Optimize Mental health trajectories (BLOOM) Research Program

 • Is it possible to reduce the number of services used and optimize pathways to care?

-Recruitment of study participants (youth and/or their family members) will begin soon, pending ethics approval.
+Recruitment of study participants (youth and/or their family members) has begun.

 Meet the Project Manager